 The North Face Cat's Meow is a budget-friendly bag that offers an exceptional amount of versatility and works well for shorter backpacking trips, car camping, and has been used by FAR the most times by OutdoorGearLab review staff on the side of El Cap (likely more than 50 ascents collectively).

-Besides excelling at shorter trips in the backcountry the Cats' Meow and new lighter replacement The North Face Hyper Cat is a great option for car camping, kayak or rafting trips, or any occasion in which versatility is paramount.
+Besides excelling at shorter trips in the backcountry, the Cats' Meow and The North Face Hyper Cat are great options for car camping, kayak or rafting trips, or any occasion in which versatility is paramount.
+As synthetic bags, they handle wet weather much better than their down counterparts, remains warmer when wet and drying out faster.

 Features and Design